hariananthagiri/terraform/resources/vpc/README.md

 * it stands for virtual private cloud
 * it act as data center
 * it is an isolated network with in aws where you can create resources only for our project
+### NOTE
+* when we create a vpc aws will automatically  creates a default route_table

 ### steps to setup vpc